sloanahrens/devops-toolkit-tutorials/0-local-dev-env-devops.md

 If you do not have Docker installed on your system, you will need to install the appropriate version for your operating system.
 Here are [instructions for Mac OSX](https://docs.docker.com/docker-for-mac/install/).

-You can check that Docker is working by running:
+You can check that Docker is working by starting a terminal session and running:

 ```bash
 docker ps